-The Special Education Needs Co-ordinator is responsible for arrangements for the identification and assessment of and provision for girls identified as having special educational needs.
-Arrangements vary from time to time but include differentiation in tasks and the reinforcement of key skills in class to the provision of extra English coaching for foreign students and of classroom assistance for physically disabled pupils.
-They include requests to Examination Boards for special arrangements or special consideration for girls taking external examinations.
+The Special Education Needs Co-ordinator is responsible for arrangements for the identification and assessment of and provision for students identified as having special educational needs.
+Arrangements vary from time to time but include differentiation in tasks and the reinforcement of key skills in class to the provision of extra English coaching for foreign students and of classroom assistance for physically disabled students.
+They include requests to Examination Boards for special arrangements or special consideration for students taking external examinations.

 At all stages, where support is needed it is carefully monitored for its effectiveness.